HUDSON RIVER MARITIME MUSEUM

 MEALS

 There are a number of dining options within walking distance of the shop.
 A directory can be found HERE.
-The school has a full kitchen in the building which includes a refrigerator and microwave.
+The school has a full kitchen, including a refrigerator and microwave.
 Students are welcome to bring meals and snacks.

 Hudson River Maritime Museum